spacehen/EEE4022F/Firmware/README.md

 **sudo apt-get install binutils gcc-avr avr-libc uisp avrdude flex byacc bison**

+Additionally the arduino IDE must be installed.
+A Linux binary may be downloaded from [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software).

 # Installation of Auxiliary MCU Firmware

 In order to flash the auxiliary firmware onto an MCU the ISP programmer must first be connected to the ATMega328.